Search This Blog

 chilled bean burger patties on a white plate.

-Just make the spicy bean burgers, then either flash freeze them on a tray, then move them to a freezer bag or tub.
+Just make the spicy bean burgers, then either flash freeze them on a baking tray (cookie sheet), then move them to a freezer bag or tub.

 Alternatively, layer them in a freezer-friendly tub with non-stick baking paper.